-There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.
+There’s no getting around it, this is one of London’s most well-off neighbourhoods and it has all the trappings to go with it: chic cafes, boutique shops, quaint pubs and elegant restaurants – hell, there’s even a royal palace (that’s Kensington Palace) thrown into the mix.

-Exploring Kensington is a must, whether you’re a born-and-bred Londoner like me, or just visiting for a couple of days.
-Don’t miss these rather brilliant things to do in Kensington when you do.
+Exploring Kensington is a must, whether you’ve got your roots thoroughly in the capital, or just visiting for a couple of days.
+Don’t miss these rather brilliant things to do in Kensington when you’re here.

 Cool Things to do in Kensington